laki5000/skeletonSpringBoot/README.md

 This is a pre-configured Spring Boot skeleton application designed to streamline project setup and development.
 The primary focus is on establishing a robust structure through well-defined policies, utilizing interfaces and abstract classes.
 The project includes a message service that supports internationalization (i18n), a global exception handler with custom exceptions via RestControllerAdvice, and neatly organized constants for maintainability.

 Additionally, the application features a powerful filtering mechanism using specifications for complex queries, along with comprehensive unit and integration tests to ensure code quality and reliability.
+The project also includes a basic Spring Security configuration with password encryption.

 ## Installation